melodyyangaws/sql-based-etl/README.md

 ```

 Build Arc docker image and push it to your container registry ECR.
-The following bash script will help you to prepare the deployment in your AWS environment.
-Replace the following placeholders by your own information.
+The following bash script will help you to prepare the deployment in your AWS account.
+After the execution, check your `deployment/environment.cfg` file, which should contain a correct envirnoment information.
+NOTE: the `arc` ECR repository name is fixed, however, it can be changed.
+If that happens, don't forget correcting all of ECR endpoints in your [example ETL jobs](/source/example).

 ```
 bash deployment/pull_and_push_ecr.sh <your_region> <your_account_number> 'arc'

-# use `skip_ecr` flag, when rerun the script without docker push
+# use `skip_ecr` flag, when rerun the script without a docker push
 bash deployment/pull_and_push_ecr.sh <your_region> <your_account_number> 'arc' 'skip_ecr'
 ```